-5.22 style
+5.25 style

 Contains a CSS style definition that can be applied to this element's parent field element by application user interfaces.
-Currently, it is used to style the content of rich text fields (basic fields where mime-type is set to application/xhtml+xml) in Content Studio.
-It is not used by any other application, and has no effect if specified as the child of any other kind of element.
+It is mostly used to style the content of rich text fields (basic fields where mime-type is set to application/xhtml+xml) in Content Studio.
+You can however also use it in a limited way to style the content of other field containing text (plain-text basic fields, number fields, URI fields and so on).
+If used with fields other than rich text fields, then you must observe the following limitations on your CSS code: